Exawind/openturbine/docs/sphinx/user/spring_mass.rst

         model.AddFixedBC(anchor_node_id);
     }

-Now that the problem has been fully described in the model, we will create OpenTurbine's main data structures: State, Elements, Constraints, and Solver.
+Now that the problem has been fully described in the model, we will create Kynema's main data structures: State, Elements, Constraints, and Solver.

 The CreateSystem method takes an optional template argument with a Kokkos device describing where the system will reside and run.
 By default, it uses Kokkos' default execution/memory space, so a serial build will run on the CPU, a CUDA build will run on a CUDA device, etc.